rustyio/super-imap/README.md

 # SuperIMAP Overview

 SuperIMAP is an inbound mail processor - it triggers a webhook event when new email arrives in an IMAP inbox.
-SuperIMAP is useful when you want your application to react to email sent to your users.
+SuperIMAP is useful for applications that need to react to email on behalf of their users.

 [FiveStreet.com](http://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7,000% in weekly email volume over the past